kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 Hi all,

-Camunda BPM <release-version> has been released today.
+Camunda BPM Runtime <release-version> has been released today.
 Read all about it on our blog: <link-to-blog-post>.
 ```

 # Improve this Guide

 If you noticed any errors in the guides, any steps that were left out, please edit this document and keep it up to date.
-For changes to the release procedure create a ticket in the [CAMTEAM](https://app.camunda.com/jira/browse/CAMTEAM) project and follow the PR base workflow.
+For changes to the release procedure, create a ticket in the [CAMTEAM](https://app.camunda.com/jira/browse/CAMTEAM) project, and follow the PR base workflow.

-Note: For the version numbers used here it is ok to leave older versions in.
+Note: For the version numbers used here, it is ok to leave in older versions.

 # Present and Celebrate the Release

-In the afternoon, present the release remotely via Zoom.
-If you like you can moderate the presentation.
+Present the release remotely via Zoom.
+If you like, you can moderate the presentation.
 If you prefer someone else do it (which is perfectly fine), please ask Thorben.
-All presenters should be present and be able to actively participate in a Zoom conference.
+All presenters should be present and be able to participate in a Zoom conference actively.

 ## Requirements

-* post the blog post till then
 * talk **before** with the people who should present the new features
 * ask those people to set up demos on their machines that they can share on screen